 CORPUS CHRISTI, Texas — On Easter Sunday, Phyllis Silvas inadvertently crashed into the Staples Street Meat Market.
 Two people were treated for injuries in the crash.

-The crash raises the question about elderly people getting behind the wheel.
+And there have been other recent, similar accidents, which raise the question about elderly people getting behind the wheel.

 In Silvas’ case, police said she was pulling in to park and accidentally hit the accelerator rather than the brake.